 Embrace Layers this Season

 With these tips, you can dress in layers this winter without feeling bulky, uncomfortable, or mismatched.
 Remember to keep the setting in mind, so you don’t end up too hot or too cold, and to accessorize to make the same base outfit look unique time and time again.
+Find petite clothing styles or plus size styles that make you feel most confident in your layers.
 Wherever you live, you can follow these steps to layer your looks for every occasion.